Updated on: 11/13/2019

 A person who rents a U-Haul truck will typically be required to select a plan for liability insurance from a variety of options provided by the company.
 In almost all cases, a person who wishes to reject the liability coverage must provide the company with proof of their own individual auto insurance policy, which ensures that they will be able to provide coverage if the driver is at-fault for another driver’s personal injuries.

-If you or a loved one has suffered significant personal injuries due to an accident with a U-Haul truck, you may benefit from consulting with an attorney who has experience in handling rental truck accidents.
+If you or a loved one has suffered significant personal injuries due to an accident with a U-Haul truck, you may benefit from consulting with an experienced personal injury attorney who has experience in handling rental truck accidents.
 Contact us online here or call our office at 206-727-4000 to have your case evaluated free of charge by our legal team.